mud-ali/pedro-pathing-old-docs/src/overview.md

 # Introduction

-Pedro Pathing is a Reactive Vector Follower designed by [FTC Team 10158](https://ftcscout.org/teams/10158?season=2023) to improve autonomous navigation.

-It uses Bézier curve generation to ensure smoother, faster, and more efficient pathing compared to traditional systems like RoadRunner.
+Pedro Pathing is an **advanced Reactive Vector Follower** developed by [FTC Team 10158](https://ftcscout.org/teams/10158?season=2023) to revolutionize autonomous navigation in robotics.
+Unlike conventional pathing systems such as RoadRunner, Pedro Pathing leverages Bézier curve generation to produce smoother, faster, and more efficient trajectories.
+Its primary focus is on enhancing the adaptability of robots during autonomous operation by reacting dynamically to environmental changes, reducing error margins, and ensuring optimal path execution.

+By incorporating Bézier curves, the system provides:
+- Smoother Transitions: Ensuring less jerky motions for precision-intensive tasks.
+- Faster Execution: Reducing time spent in path planning and execution.
+- Dynamic Adjustments: Reacting to obstacles or changes in the environment in real-time.

+Pedro Pathing is tailored for teams looking to push the boundaries of autonomous efficiency and accuracy.
+Whether you’re a seasoned team or just getting started with autonomous systems, this documentation will guide you through setting up, tuning, and implementing Pedro Pathing in your projects.

 ---

+This documentation covers a variety of critical topics, such as:

+- **Setup:** Step-by-step instructions to integrate Pedro Pathing into your robot’s codebase.
+- **Localization Methods:** Techniques for precise robot positioning, including odometry and sensor fusion approaches.
+- **Automatic Tuners:** Simplified tuners to help optimize system parameters like PID gains and Bézier control points.
+- **PID Tuning:** Comprehensive strategies for perfecting the reactive follower system.
-This documentation provides detailed information about setup, localization methods, tuners, and example implementation code for both autonomous and teleop modes.
+- **Code Examples:** Practical examples for both autonomous and teleop modes.

-Navigate through the sidebar to access detailed pages on localization methods, automatic tuners, PID tuners, and code examples.
+The sidebar provides quick access to each section, ensuring easy navigation through the documentation.

 ---